 The parish re-opened the school in 1981 with an enrollment of 24 students with combined grades.
 One teacher taught 1st and 2nd grades, and 3rd and 4th were taught by another teacher.
 With the arrival of Fr.
 John Giel in 1992, the school had 52 students and started growing.
 Fr.
 Giel was committed to Catholic education, and he added one grade each year until 8th grade status was achieved.
 The first 8th grade graduating class was in May 1994.
 The school currently offers enrollment in classes from PreK through 8th with a formal middle school.

 By 2005, the increasing population of the school warranted further expansion.
-The parish started a Capital Campaign to enlarge the church building and to add on to the school.
+The parish started a capital campaign to add on to the school.
 By 2008, we had raised enough funds to start one of our two phase projects.
 We decided to begin our school expansion first based on the fact that we were competing for students with other private, charter, and public schools with newer and more state of the art facilities.
-Our case statement for this expansion included the following facts:

-Since the beginning St. Paul’s Catholic School has continued the commitment to develop the minds and values of their students and to provide a superior academic education based on gospel values.
+Since the beginning, St. Paul Catholic School has continued the commitment to develop the minds and values of their students and to provide a superior academic education based on gospel values.